bobbyluig/eclipse/docs/src/tutorial.md

 ### Read Me

-While researching, I chanced upon the Springer Handbook of Robotics.
+While researching, I chanced upon the *Springer Handbook of Robotics*.
 Before proceeding, read section 16.5 of the book found [here](http://home.deib.polimi.it/gini/robot/docs/legged.pdf).
 If you are serious about robotics, I recommend that you find this book in the library or get an eBook.
 This book basically covers everything you need to know about advanced robotics and even provides historical background.
 You probably won't understand everything in this literature.
 That is completely okay.
 This is just an introduction.

 ### Prerequisites